Speaking: Fluency & Coherence B2

 Read this short argument and identify the function of each part.

 "(1) In my view, all students should learn a musical instrument.
-(2) This is because it teaches discipline and creativity, skills that are valuable in all areas of life.
-(3) To illustrate, studies have shown that students who play music often perform better in subjects like math.
+(2) This is because it teaches discipline and creativity.
+(3) To illustrate, studies have shown that students who play music often perform better in math.
 (4) As a result, music education is a powerful tool for overall development."

 Question: Which sentence represents the 'Evidence' part of the A-R-E-C framework?